RootedGlobal/node-casperjs-aws-lambda/README.md

 **There are the 3 available commands:**

+- setup: `$ npm run setup`
+- start: `$ npm run start`
+- deploy: `$ npm run deploy`

-Run the setup command to generate the environment file with the configuration used for the Amazon Lambda function.
-Edit the resulting `.env` file with your custom settings.
+> Run the `$ npm run setup` command to generate the `.env` environment file with the default configuration used for the Amazon Lambda function.

+You need to edit the resulting `.env` file with your custom settings.

 For this you need to have aws account and fill out confuguration in `.env` file: